CS

 The Verdict

-The Polestar 2 takes 4 of 6 key spec categories.
+The Toyota Camry takes 2 of 3 key spec categories and comes in at a lower price.
 If boot space matters, the Toyota Camry has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions